Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers have been stationed exterior his home, however they'd not say why.
+Arredondo couldn't be reached for remark Friday, and Uvalde officers had been stationed outside his house, however they would not say why.

-Maria Haberfeld, a professor at John Jay Faculty of Prison Justice in New York, mentioned the police division’s policies, procedures and training shall be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay Faculty of Felony Justice in New York, stated the police division’s insurance policies, procedures and coaching will likely be scrutinized to see whether the officers on the bottom in Uvalde adopted them.

-However Jorge Colina, a former Miami police chief, wants to know more about what was going by way of the minds of the officers inside the school because the chief advised them to attend within the corridor.
+But Jorge Colina, a former Miami police chief, desires to know extra about what was going by the minds of the officers inside the school as the chief informed them to attend in the corridor.

-“Did somebody problem the decision there?” he stated.
-“Did somebody elevate an objection no less than?”
+“Did someone problem the choice there?” he said.
+“Did someone elevate an objection at the very least?”

 Quelle: apnews.com